cabuelow/blue-forests-app/README.md

 #### TODO for first end-user consultation

+- Instead of dashboard - click on a site and absolute panel is populated with indicator plot and information on data quality

 - [X] Fix glitches
       - [ ] Timing out issue – increase server ‘instance’ period, greater than 15 minutes